lupyuen/lupyuen.github.io/src/avaota.md

 _Why print in Arm64 Assembly?
 Why not C?_

-1. Arm64 Assembly is the __very first thing that boots__ when our SBC Bootloader starts NuttX
+1. Arm64 Assembly is the __very first thing that boots__ when Bootloader starts NuttX

 1. This happens __before anything complicated__ begins: UART Driver, Memory Management Unit, Task Scheduler, ...

 1. The Arm64 Assembly above is __Address-Independent Code__: It will execute at Any Arm64 Address

-Next we move our code...
+Next we move our code and make it Address-Dependent...

 # Set the Start Address